 Research by the Chair in Digital Government

-Professor Miriam Lips' research concentrates on the introduction, management and use of Information and Communication Technologies in the public sector and in its external relationships with society, and the managerial, governmental and democratic implications.
+Professor Miriam Lips' research concentrates on the introduction, management and use of digital technologies in the public sector and its external relationships with society, and the managerial, governmental, democratic, social and ethical implications.

 Current research topics:

-Service transformation; digital engagement; identity, privacy and security; governance and transparency; benefits realisations; managing government ICT initiatives; access to government and digital inclusion; big data, data analysis and changes in public policy; joined up government and information sharing; collaborative governance; public data management and open government; management of electronic public records; effective online public engagement; digital democracy.
+Digital inclusion, digital transformation; digital engagement; identity, privacy and security; governance and transparency; benefits realisation; managing digital government initiatives; access to government and digital inclusion; big data, algorithms, data analysis and changes in public policy; joined up government and information sharing; collaborative governance; public data management and open government; management of electronic public records; digital democracy.